paulross/pprune-calc/A340-SBKP/README.md

 * Pairs of bearings are ignored unless the baseline between them is >1250m

 Selecting all the combinations of remaining bearing pairs gives a large number of observer positions.
+The error estimate is the standard deviation of the positions.

+**Conclusion:** The observer's position from aspect measurements is at x=3448 ±13m y=-763 ±12m

 In the graph below X is distance from start of the runway, Y is the distance to the right (+ve) or left (-ve) of the aircraft axis.
 The lines show the full transit lines (a line through two known points):

 * Lines in magenta: based on measured transit points.
 * Lines in chain dotted yellow: with the measured points moved in opposition by +25m at right angles to the transit. .
 The absence of a clear intersection suggests that this offset is unlikely.
 * Lines in chain dotted cyan: with the measured points moved in opposition by -25m at right angles to the transit.
 Again, the absence of a clear intersection suggests that this offset is unlikely.

 Also shown as points are the location of the observer calculated from combinations of the aspect data: